framgia/Training-Guideline/Android/android_tutorial_en.md

  Account: Use personal mail to register for an account

- NOTE:  You have to set an account similar to your Chatwork account
+ NOTE:  You have to set an account similar to your Slack account
  ```
  Ví dụ:
    Full name: Nguyen Van A